alhakimiakrm/Quill/README.md

 <h1> Quill: An Exercise in NLP </h1>
 I created Quill to venture into NLP and Machine Learning.
-This program takes a corpus of texts from pre-determined authors, process/cleans up their work, and output a new poem or short story based on the training data gathered from their work.
+This program takes a corpus of texts from pre-determined authors, process/cleans up their work, and outputs a new poem or short story based on the training data gathered from their work.